Mortal Kombat (1995 film): Sequel

+Cancelled sequel

-In contrast to its predecessor, Annihilation was critically panned and failed at the box office.
+In contrast to its predecessor, Mortal Kombat Annihilation was critically panned and failed at the box office.
 As a result, development of the planned third installment halted and never progressed beyond pre-production.
 In July 2009, actors Chris Casamassa (Scorpion) and Linden Ashby (Johnny Cage) separately announced that they would be reprising their respective roles from the original film, with Casamassa additionally claiming that filming would begin in September of that year, but the project did not commence production.

 Animated film

-On April 11, 1995, New Line Home Video, Turner Home Entertainment and Threshold Entertainment released a tie-in animated film on VHS and LaserDisc, titled Mortal Kombat: The Journey Begins.
-Serving as a prequel to the feature film, it follows the protagonists Liu Kang, Johnny Cage and Sonya Blade as they travel on a mysterious boat to the Mortal Kombat tournament.
+On August 29, 1995, New Line Home Video, Turner Home Entertainment and Threshold Entertainment released a tie-in animated film on VHS and LaserDisc, titled Mortal Kombat: The Journey Begins.
+Also written by Kevin Droney it serves as an introduction to the characters and lore of the series.
+It follows the protagonists Liu Kang, Johnny Cage and Sonya Blade as they travel on a mysterious boat to the Mortal Kombat tournament.
 On the way they meet Rayden, who provides them with hints about how to survive the tournament and defeat Shang Tsung and his army of Tarkatan minions.
 Upon arriving at the island where the battles take place, Rayden retells the origins of Shang Tsung, Goro, Scorpion, Sub-Zero and the Great Kung Lao in between fight scenes.

 The film featured a combination of traditional animation, motion capture and CGI to explain the origins behind some of the movie's main characters, as well as a fifteen-minute behind-the-scenes documentary of the theatrical release.
 Trailers of the film were seen on the promotional screener VHS copy, and on other VHS releases from Turner Home Entertainment and New Line Home Video.
-The film was included in the Mortal Kombat Blu-ray released in April 2011.
+The film was included on the Mortal Kombat DVD and Blu-ray released in April 2011.